joaquimrcarvalho/timelink/doc/admin/new_user_sources_in_git.md

 This explains how to create a MHK user in a local computer with the sources directory linked from a git repository

 First you need to have a git repository for sources files.

-To create one see DOC creating a new Git repository for Kleio files
+If you are stating a new project it is recommended you use the recommended layout for source files, by using the template directory.
+See [this info](new_source_repository_from_template.md).

 # Get the sources from git